rpsychologist/rpsychologist-com/rpsych-cohend/content/FAQ/0_help.md

     + Distribution 2
 * **Slider settings**
     + Slider Max
-    + Sliper Step: Controlls the stepsize of the slider
+    + Slider Step: Controls the step size of the slider

 ### Save settings
 The settings can be saved in your browser's `localStorage` and will thus persist across visits.